These are some of the best pagespeed tools online for 2020!

 It’s also a great idea to use more than one tool.
 That way, you can get a second opinion about how quickly your website loads.

 PageSpeed Insights gets the top spot for a very good reason: it’s owned and operated by Google.

 It’s safe to say you want the company that runs the most popular search engine on the planet to give you some insight as to how quickly your page loads.

-That report consists of two parts: a mobile report and a desktop report.
+The resulting report consists of two parts: a mobile report and a desktop report.
 They each have their own tab.

 By default, PageSpeed Insights displays the mobile report.
 That’s because mobile is everything.

 Each report will show important metrics such as:

 - First Contentful Paint – measures when the browser loads the first bytes of the page.
 You’ll often see it abbreviated as FCP.

 - First Meaningful Paint – how long it takes the meaningful content of the page to appear on the screen.
 You’ll often see it abbreviated as FMP.

 - Speed Index – tells you how quickly the elements on a page are visibly populated.
 The lower the score, the better.